Thinking of Moving to New York?

 If you’re wondering just how to find somewhere to live when moving to New York City, we’ve got you covered with all the information you’ll need.
 Before you make it to NYC, be sure to familiarize yourself with the various types of apartments you will find.

+One option to offset costs is to find temporary housing before you move to the city.
+That way, you can explore and discover which borough is right for you.
 Once you’ve discovered which neighborhood is for you, you want to make sure you get the most out of your money.
 There is a lot to consider when apartment hunting in New York City, so check out SpareFoot’s 20 Tips for Finding an Apartment in New York City.

 The five boroughs of New York City are all unique and come with something different to offer.
 There are countless neighborhoods to explore throughout Manhattan, Brooklyn, Queens, Staten Island and The Bronx.

 Not sure you found the right NYC borough for your lifestyle?
 You’re not alone.
 SpareFoot crunched the data and found that thousands of New Yorkers move from one borough to another.
-Check out our New York City neighborhood guides.